 Data privacy advances human rights: Sustain and advance individual data privacy protections in everything we do.
-In the digital age, the misuse of personal information facilitates discrimination, deteriorates free expression, disrupts citizen participation in government, and many other declared human rights.
+In the digital age, the misuse of personal information facilitates discrimination, deteriorates free expression, disrupts citizen participation in government, and endangers many other declared human rights.
 We believe the best way to defend human rights today is by advancing data privacy.

 Communicate clearly: We speak our loudest and clearest with what and how we fund when we are succinct, candid, and kind.

-Breadth over depth but also reach: Always think about things in the broader sense, what broader effects it could have, while focusing on a specific challenges or solutions, not either or.
+Breadth over depth, but also reach: Always think about things in the broader sense, what broader effects it could have, while focusing on a specific challenges or solutions (not either/or).

 Assume scarcity: Always try to stretch the resources we have, get excited when things have multiple uses, spend money like it is the last, and maintain a runway.

-Change: We believe the greatest ideas are iterative innovations: supported by healthy ecosystems that share, use, and build openly and collaboratively; built by embracing change through experimentation, reflection, and adaptation without fear of failure.
+Change: We believe the greatest ideas are iterative innovations - supported by healthy ecosystems that share, use, and build openly and collaboratively; built by embracing change through experimentation, reflection, and adaptation without fear of failure.